2011 - 2012 - 2013 - 2014 - 2015 - 2016 - 2017 - 2018 - 2019 - 2020 - 2021 - 2022 - headers

 @stephtwang: Not sure if I follow.
 Is it that good/performant Computer Systems will have killed the puzzle aspects in programming, and that it remains a puzzle is a sign we're screwing up?
 I also sense that, computers aren't well oiled enough to remove the value in a challenge is a good thing

 @stephtwang my interpretation is something like: shenzhen i/o is fun/challenging/funny because you're solving trivial tasks using inadequate representations (e.g. asm).
-For work that "actually matters", better strategy may be to seek better representations rather than cope with puzzle-solving
+For work that "actually matters", the better strategy may be to seek better representations rather than cope with puzzle-solving

 @stephtwang at least, hutchins is claiming that the cognitive evolution of culture proceeds in this way (by re-encoding tasks in better representations rather than continuing to puzzle through them).
 Evolution is a slow gradual process, of course.